 Credit card.
 For some borrowers, it may be easier to qualify for a credit card.
 While it’s likely that you may get higher interest rates, banks and credit unions often advertise promotional rates that you can take advantage of — if you’re quick to pay off the balance.

-HELOC.
-If you have a lot of equity in your home, a HELOC can give you all the advantages of a personal line of credit, but often with a lower interest rate.
-Just be sure you don’t default, or you could risk foreclosing on your home.
+Home equity loan (HELOC).
+If you have a lot of equity in your home, a HELOC can give you all the advantages of a personal line of credit, but often at a lower rate.
+Just keep in mind that a HELOC is secured by your house, which puts your home at risk if you can’t make your payments.

 Bethany Hickey is the banking editor and personal finance expert at Finder, specializing in banking, lending, insurance, and crypto.